HyderabadDevelopers/Random-facts/README.md

-#RandomFacts
+# RandomFacts

+A simple web application that fetches a new fact everytime with a new click.

+## Technologies used
+> Vue.js
-A simple application made using Vue.js and RandomFacts API.
+> RandomFacts API.